How To Build Huge Arms By Growing Your Triceps

-Biceps are actually a pretty small muscle and even though they are the first muscle you see or look at when someone is walking towards you or you ask them to make a muscle, nothing will make your arms more massive than hitting your triceps with some great mass building exercises.
+- Biceps are actually a pretty small muscle and even though they are the first muscle you see or look at when someone is walking towards you or you ask them to make a muscle, nothing will make your arms more massive than hitting your triceps with some great mass building exercises.

-The triceps are made up of 3 different heads, a smaller outer head (lateral), a smaller thick inner head (medial) and a longer thick head (long head) that runs from the top of your upper arm to your elbow.
+- The triceps are made up of 3 different heads, a smaller outer head (lateral), a smaller thick inner head (medial) and a longer thick head (long head) that runs from the top of your upper arm to your elbow.

 To increase muscle mass in your arms you should be exercising the inner heads of your triceps more than the outer head of the triceps muscles.

-The outer head will help to give your arm that horseshoe look when flexed but the inner triceps heads will increase the size of your arms much quicker.
+- The outer head will help to give your arm that horseshoe look when flexed but the inner triceps heads will increase the size of your arms much quicker.

-The exercises that will help you build size the quickest in this area of your arm are close grip bench press and skull crushers which are sometimes called the French press.
+- The exercises that will help you build size the quickest in this area of your arm are close grip bench press and skull crushers which are sometimes called the French press.

-Most bodybuilders prefer to perform skull crushers because if you are doing bench press for chest already then your triceps are already getting worked very hard similar to the close grip bench press.
+- Most bodybuilders prefer to perform skull crushers because if you are doing bench press for chest already then your triceps are already getting worked very hard similar to the close grip bench press.

-Skull crushers (french press) really isolate and pump a lot of blood into the triceps area.
+- Skull crushers (french press) really isolate and pump a lot of blood into the triceps area.
 To perform skull crushers I prefer to use an EZ curl or sometimes called a cambered curling bar which is shorter than a barbell.

-You can use a barbell for this exercise but you might find the straight bar harder on your wrists and that is why I recommend using the EZ curl bar or cambered curling bar.
+- You can use a barbell for this exercise but you might find the straight bar harder on your wrists and that is why I recommend using the EZ curl bar or cambered curling bar.

 To perform a skull crusher you will need a flat bench and your loaded EZ curl weight bar.
 Position the bar with weights on it on the floor at the end of the bench where your head will rest.

-Laying back on the bench on your back and reaching back and down onto the floor picking the barbell up and bringing it up over your head and shoulders until your arms are pointing up towards the ceiling holding the bar so the back of your hands are facing towards your head, palms towards your legs.
+- Laying back on the bench on your back and reaching back and down onto the floor picking the barbell up and bringing it up over your head and shoulders until your arms are pointing up towards the ceiling holding the bar so the back of your hands are facing towards your head, palms towards your legs.

-Bending at the elbow lower the weights towards your skull.
+- Bending at the elbow lower the weights towards your skull.
 This would be why this exercise is called a skull crusher. be very careful to never let go of the weight.
 Concentrate always on what you are executing.

-Make sure your upper arms stay stationary and your elbows keep pointing toward the ceiling.
+- Make sure your upper arms stay stationary and your elbows keep pointing toward the ceiling.
 When the bar is just about hitting your skull raise the bar back to the starting position.

-That was one repetition.
+- That was one repetition.
 An excellent muscle building tweak for this exercise is to position your upper arms so that they are angled (or leaning) slightly pointing towards your head from vertical.
 This position will place more tension on your triceps at all points of the exercise when performing the movement.

-If you perform chest exercises on a regular basis make sure to work your triceps on the same day so you don’t overtrain them and give your triceps plenty of time to recover and rebuild.
+If you perform chest exercises on a regular basis make sure to work your triceps on the same day so you don’t over train them and give your triceps plenty of time to recover and rebuild.

 - It might not seem like much but if you take into consideration all the other muscle group you still need to work out then twice a week is most likely enough.